-There are three key parts to the senior managers and certification regime:
+This includes details of the 3 key parts to the senior managers and certification regime.

 The most senior people ('senior managers') who perform key roles ('senior management functions') will need PRA or FCA approval before starting their roles.

-Every Senior Manager will need to have a 'statement of responsibilities' that clearly says what they are responsible and accountable for.
-This replaces the existing 'scope of responsibilities' document required under SIMR but has a similar function.
+Every Senior Manager needs to have a 'statement of responsibilities' that clearly says what they are responsible and accountable for.

-Solvency II firms and large non-directive firms will also have to provide 'responsibilities maps' – these replace the current 'governance maps' but have a similar function.
+Solvency II firms and large non-directive firms also have to provide 'responsibilities maps'.

-The Certification Regime will apply to employees who aren't senior managers but whose role means it's possible for them to cause significant harm to the firm or its customers.
+The Certification Regime applies to employees who aren't senior managers but whose role means it's possible for them to cause significant harm to the firm or its customers.
 These roles are called 'certification functions'.